manjupaul/manjupaul.github.io/source/_posts/How-to-make-Egg-Bhurji.md

 ---
 title: How to make Egg Bhurji
 date: 2014-11-22 12:39:34
+categories:
+- cooking
+tags:
-tags: cooking, egg
+- egg
 ---
 Recently I have been searching on the internet on how egg bhurji is made.
 There are a lot of recipes with scores of variations.
 The literal translation of "Egg Bhurji" is "Scrambled Eggs", but I say egg bhurji is just egg bhurji and not "scrambled eggs".
 Here is a recipe, with my tasty variations.
 Try this out, I am confident that your taste buds will not get disappointed.

-_By Anton Ego_:
+{% blockquote Anton Ego, &nbsp; - Ratatouille %}
-> In the past, I have made no secret of my disdain for Chef Gusteau's famous motto, "Anyone can cook."
-But I realize, only now do I truly understand what he meant.
+In the past, I have made no secret of my disdain for Chef Gusteau's famous motto, **_"Anyone can cook."_** But I realize, only now do I truly understand what he meant.
 Not everyone can become a great artist; but a great artist *can* come from *anywhere*.

-Watch the youtube video [here](https://www.youtube.com/watch?v=-JPOoFkrh94#t=2m9s)
+{% endblockquote %}
+{% youtube -JPOoFkrh94#t=2m9s %}

 ### What you need
  - Egg 4 numbers